To sell and market your medical device across the European Union (EU), you must have a CE marking of conformity.

 - Helps maintain your CE marking of conformity, as it already has post-market surveillance plans and processes to deal with complaints and adverse events.

-- Helps you keep the documentation organized for as long as MDR establishes for your medical devices without compromising physical space.
+- Helps you keep the documentation organized for as long as required for your medical devices without compromising physical space.

-Especially with the new MDR in place, transitioning can be much easier using an eQMS solution.
+With the MDR in place, transitioning can be much easier using an eQMS solution.

-Plus, we provide a fully validated system and conduct continuous system re-validation, so you don’t have to spend any time and money on validation yourself.
-On top of that, we take full responsibility for our system software and are happy to participate with you during your audits when discussing our system.
+We provide a fully validated system according to GAMP 5 and conduct continuous re-validation, so there is no need to spend time and money on validation yourself.
+SimplerQMS takes full responsibility for our solution and provides audit assistance related to eQMS software.

 If you are interested in implementing an eQMS solution in your company, go ahead and download our eQMS Business Case template.
 With this, you can calculate the real economic benefit and time advantages of an eQMS versus a manual or paper-based system!